Environmental sustainability is conserving our natural resources and protecting the environment to preserve it for the future.

 Learn more about Aboitiz group’s climate strategy HERE.

-• Data reported under energy, waste, water, and biodiversity is based on an operationally controlled accounting approach that covers all AboitizPower’s units that have been operating for more than a year.
+• Data reported under Energy management, Waste management, Water management, and Biodiversity and Conservation, is based on an operationally controlled accounting approach that covers all AboitizPower’s units that have been operating for more than a year.

-Generation units included in the report are the following: AP Renewables, Inc., San Carlos Sun Power, Inc., Luzon Hydro Corp., Hedcor, Inc., Hedcor Sibulan, Inc., Hedcor, Tudaya, Inc., Hedcor Sabangan, Inc., Hedcor Bukidnon, Inc., Therma Marine, Inc., Therma Mobile, Inc., Therma South, Inc., East Asia Utilities Corporation, Cebu Private Power Corporation, SN Aboitiz Power Magat, Inc., SN Aboitiz Power Benguet, Inc., Therma Power Visayas, Inc., and Therma Visayas, Inc., PV Sinag Power Inc.
+Generation units included in the report are the following: AP Renewables, Inc., San Carlos Sun Power, Inc., Luzon Hydro Corp., Hedcor, Inc., Hedcor Sibulan, Inc., Hedcor, Tudaya, Inc., Hedcor Sabangan, Inc., Hedcor Bukidnon, Inc., Aboitiz Solar Power Inc., RE Resources Inc., Therma Marine, Inc., Therma Mobile, Inc., Therma South, Inc., East Asia Utilities Corporation, SN Aboitiz Power Magat, Inc., SN Aboitiz Power Benguet, Inc., Therma Power Visayas, Inc., Therma Visayas, Inc., PV Sinag Power Inc, GNPower Dinginin Ltd. Co., GNPower Mariveles Energy Center Ltd. Co., and Pagbilao Energy Corporation.

 Distribution units included in the report are the following: Visayan Electric, Davao Light, Cotabato Light, Subic Enerzone, Mactan Enerzone, Balamban Enerzone, Lima Enerzone, and Malvar Enerzone.